 BCS Fellows in Computation

 Fellows will be provided with resources to carry out research in computation, including access to high-performance computing clusters.
-Opportunities will exist for fellows to gain teaching experience if they desire, but there is no requirement or expectation that they will teach.
-It is expected that Fellows will have obtained their PhD from outside of MIT’s Brain and Cognitive Sciences department and that they will enter with strong prior quantitative training (e.g. in math, engineering, computer science, physics etc.).
+Opportunities will exist for fellows to gain teaching experience if they desire, but there is no requirement that they will teach.

-Fellows will be provided with resources for two years and an optional third year:
+Fellows will be provided with robust resources for two years and an optional third year: